Trevor Neilson: Career

 Following Stanford's death, Neilson was recruited for a new position with an emerging foundation which would become the Bill & Melinda Gates Foundation.
 Bill Gates, Melinda French Gates, Bill Gates Sr. and Patty Stonesifer hired Neilson to serve as Director of Communications for the Gates Learning Foundation.
 Following that, the Gates Learning Foundation merged with the William H. Gates Foundation and Neilson became Director of Communications for the newly combined entity named the Bill & Melinda Gates Foundation.
 During his time as Director of Communications for the Bill & Melinda Gates Foundation, Neilson also served as personal spokesperson for Bill and Melinda Gates on issues unrelated to their philanthropic work.

 Following his work as Director of Communications, Neilson became Director of Special Projects at the Bill & Melinda Gates Foundation, where he was responsible for important partnerships including the United Nations and the International AIDS Vaccine Initiative.

 In this role, Neilson was asked by Bobby Shriver, son of Sargent and Eunice Shriver and nephew of President John F. Kennedy if Bill Gates would support an idea that he and Bono, the Irish musician and activist had.
-Shriver and Bono wanted to create a version of the National Rifle Association for the poorest people in the world, specifically Africans who lived under a dollar a day and grappled with AIDS, Tuberculosis, Malaria, famine and other problems.
+Shriver and Bono wanted to create a version of the National Rifle Association of America for the poorest people in the world, specifically Africans who lived under a dollar a day and grappled with AIDS, Tuberculosis, Malaria, famine and other problems.
 Shriver and Bono's idea was to create a powerful political voice for these people, one which could not be ignored by elected officials and those who appropriate funding.
 This organization was called the ONE Campaign and was later credited with having helped secure the largest funding commitment to the fight against AIDS ever made by any government.

-Following his time at the Bill & Melinda Gates Foundation, Neilson moved to New York and became Executive Director of the Global Business Coalition on HIV/AIDS.
+Following his time at the Bill & Melinda Gates Foundation, Neilson moved to New York and became executive director of the Global Business Coalition on HIV/AIDS.
 During his time as Executive Director Neilson recruited over one hundred companies to join the coalition and led a variety of advocacy efforts aimed at stopping the AIDS pandemic.

 Founding of Global Philanthropy Group

-After leaving the Global Business Coalition on HIV/AIDS, Neilson was Co-Founder of Global Philanthropy Group, a firm that designs and implements philanthropic strategies for high-net-worth individuals and companies.
-Neilson worked with Brad Pitt launch Make It Right, a foundation for rebuilding New Orleans’s Ninth Ward after Hurricane Katrina.
+After leaving the Global Business Coalition on HIV/AIDS, Neilson was co-founder of Global Philanthropy Group, a firm that designs and implements philanthropic strategies for high-net-worth individuals and companies.
+Neilson worked with Brad Pitt launch Make It Right, a foundation for rebuilding New Orleans's Ninth Ward after Hurricane Katrina.
 The Make It Right Foundation has been much criticized for building substandard housing for low income residents in New Orleans.
 In 2022 the Foundation paid $20.5 million to homeowners to settle a class action lawsuit.

 Neilson has worked with over sixty of the worlds’ philanthropists, business leaders and celebrities.
 The New York Times profiled Neilson in December 2010 and said “few philanthropic advisers have a celebrity Rolodex as full as Mr. Neilson’s.”